-The Debtor's originating members are five electric distribution cooperatives, formerly of the Central Montana Electric Power Cooperative Inc. ("Central Montana Electric"): Yellowstone Valley Electric Cooperative, Inc. ("YVEC") located in Huntley, Montana; Tongue River Electric Cooperative, Inc. ("Tongue River") located in Ashland, Montana; Fergus Electric Cooperative, Inc. ("Tongue River") located in Ashland, Montana; Mid-Yellowstone Electric Cooperative, Inc. ("Mid-Yellowstone") located in Hysham, Montana; and Beartooth Electric Cooperative, Inc. ("Beartooth") located in Red Lodge, Montana.
+The Debtor's originating members are five electric distribution cooperatives, formerly of the Central Montana Electric Power Cooperative Inc. ("Central Montana Electric"):

+Yellowstone Valley Electric Cooperative, Inc. ("YVEC") located in Huntley, Montana; Tongue River Electric Cooperative, Inc. ("Tongue River") located in Ashland, Montana; Fergus Electric Cooperative, Inc. ("Fergus") located in Lewistown, Montana; Mid-Yellowstone Electric Cooperative, Inc. ("Mid-Yellowstone") located in Hysham, Montana; and Beartooth Electric Cooperative, Inc. ("Beartooth") located in Red Lodge, Montana.
 City of Great Falls/Electric City Power, Inc. (collectively, the "City"), a municipal electric utility, was not one of the original members, but the City's request for membership was approved by the Debtor's Board of Trustees on September 3, 2003.
+As described below, YVEC and the City are no longer members of the Debtor.